jtenner/canvas-as/readme.md

 This costs more cpu power from within wasm, but doing cpu intensive things without garbage collection is what wasm does best!

+# Roadmap

+There are a bunch of problems that `canvas-as` currently does not solve.

+- Image injection into AssemblyScript (fetching an image and saving it in a texture map)
+- Canvas mouse events
+- Canvas touch events
+- Canvas keyboard event
+- object lifetime management (managed object disposal and re-use with `@deconstructor` when AS supports it)
+- Canvas style management (changing the cursor, element size, etc)

+These things are all techincally possible with the exception of object lifetime management which is currently under development by the AssemblyScript team.
+Once destructors are supported, `canvas-as` will automatically perform memory management for you.

+As for all the other sort of canvas events and image injection, pull requests are 1000% welcome!
+Please feel free to contribute.

 ## Using Parcel?

 Note that when using `parcel-bundler`, you must use the `fs.readFileSync()` method to import your wasm into a buffer, since importing the wasm file directly bypasses the `assemblyscript` loader.
 The following glue code is unfortunately necessary: